-Sleuths, This week should be easy.
-You are delivering a Spare brick made of heavy metal.
-Get to Madagascar at 15:10
+Shadows, This week should be easy.
+You are delivering a Butter Churner that is glowing.
+Get to India at 04:16

 Good Luck.